Great Famine of 1315–1317: Great Famine

 In the spring of 1315, unusually heavy rain began in much of Europe.
 Throughout the spring and the summer, it continued to rain, and the temperature remained cool.
 Under such conditions, grain could not ripen, leading to widespread crop failures.
 Grains were brought indoors in urns and pots to keep dry.
 The straw and hay for the animals could not be cured, so there was no fodder for the livestock.
+The soil became extremely moist from the heavy rain, making it impossible to plow the fields ready for planting.

 In England, lowlands in Yorkshire and Nottingham were flooded, while stew ponds on the River Foss in Yorkshire were washed away.

 The price of food began to rise.
 Prices in England doubled between spring and midsummer.
 Salt, the only way to cure and preserve meat, was difficult to obtain because brine could not be effectively evaporated in wet weather.
-Its price increased from 30 to 40 shillings.
+As a result, its price increased from 30 to 40 shillings.
 In Lorraine, wheat prices rose by 320%, making bread unaffordable to peasants.
-Stores of grain for long-term emergencies were limited to royalty, lords, nobles, wealthy merchants, and the Church.
+Stores of grain for long-term emergencies were limited to royalty, lords, nobles, wealthy merchants and the Church.
 Because of the general increased population pressures, even lower-than-average harvests meant some people would go hungry; there was little margin for failure.
-People began to harvest wild edible roots, grasses, nuts, and bark in the forests.
+People began to harvest wild edible roots, grasses, nuts and bark in the forests.

 A number of documented incidents show the extent of the famine.
 Edward II of England stopped at St Albans on 10 August 1315 and had difficulty finding bread for himself and his entourage; it was a rare occasion in which the king of England was unable to eat.
 In Bristol, the city's chronicles reported that in 1315 there was: 'a great Famine of Dearth with such mortality that the living could scarce suffice to bury the dead, horse flesh and dogs flesh was accounted good meat, and some eat their own children.
 The thieves that were in Prison did pluck and tear in pieces, such as were newly put into prison and devoured them half alive.'